DDDEastMidlandsLimited/dddem-blog/_posts/2019-02-08-writing-a-talk-proposal-post.md

 While you are doing this research, look at what talks have been picked previously.
 Is there a theme to the titles (i.e. click-baity vs. descriptive)?
 Maybe there is a theme to the talks picked, or maybe your talk is something they’ve never had the likes of before.
 Both are good to know.

 This can lead to you having a few different versions of the same talk proposal, but that’s ok!
 We need to play strategically sometimes.
-As we said before, one purpose of writing a great talk proposal is to sell it to the selection comity, whatever form it might take.
+As we said before, one purpose of writing a great talk proposal is to sell it to the selection committee, whatever form it might take.

 DDD East Midlands is a general technology conference with no bias.
 All talks are chosen by our attendees using popularity vote.
-All they see is talk title and description.
+All they see is the talk title and description.
 As such, there’s no need to be concerned about any emphasis on any aspect of your talk for this particular conference.

 <br/>

 # What to consider when writing the talk proposal
 ---

 For such a short block of text, there are a number of factors that you need to consider.
-Remember, we are trying to sell our talk, be descriptive of the context, show that our viewpoint is unique, interesting and maybe informative all in <250 words!
+Remember, we are trying to sell our talk, be descriptive of the context, show that our viewpoint is unique, interesting and maybe informative all in less than 250 words!
 This is not an easy thing to pull off.

 Don’t worry though.
 We are here to walk you through some of the points you need to keep in mind so you are ready to wield your awesome talk in a way that will knock socks off.